wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Four or more OWI within five years

-• Possession of Stolen Motor Vehicle
+• Possession of a Stolen Motor Vehicle

 • Vehicular homicide while impaired by a controlled substance